 Stuffed Pork Chops with Cranberry Glaze

-These chops are filled with a chestnut and mushroom filling, grilled, and topped with a sweet and slightly tart cranberry glaze.
-Comforting and delicious with lots of leftovers too.
+These delicious pork chops are filled with a chestnut and mushroom filling, grilled, and topped with a sweetly tart cranberry glaze.
+A comfort meal fit for any occasion.

 - 6 pork rib chops, about 1-1 1/4 " thick